Tracker-naturalist David Brown provides several services

-- Interpretive programs, including animal tracking and bird programs
+- Interpretive programs, both indoor and outdoor including animal tracking and birds.

-David has also provided wildlife education planning for the Lakes Environmental Association’s Holt Pond Preserve in S. Bridgton, ME and for the Camp Nihan Environmental Center at Saugus, MA.
+David has provided nature education planning for Lakes Environmental Association in Brigton, Maine, and for the Camp Nihan Environmental Center in Saugus, Mass.

-A lifetime of wilderness travel, many thousands of miles of ski-touring experience and over seventy winter ascents in the White Mountains round out his background.
+A lifetime of wilderness travel, thousands of miles of ski touring and over 70 winter ascents in the White Mountains of New Hampshire round out his background.

-A collection of 5000 slides and digital images as well as about 16 hours of wildlife video clips form the main resource for indoor interpretive programs.
-150 track casts and numerous animal artifacts are also drawn upon for these programs.
+A collection of over 5000 slides and digital images as well as 16 hours of video clips form the main resource for indoor interpretive programs.
+150 track casts and many other wildlife artifacts are also used in these programs.

 Past program sponsors: